In-Skill Purchase Testing Guide

 You need to test your skill and the purchase experience thoroughly.
 You can test your skill that contains in-skill purchases using any of the methods described in Ways to Test Your Skill section.
 You should use your developer account to test purchasing, declining, and asking for refunds or cancellations of your products when your skill is in the development stage.
 Also test purchasing and using up consumable products.
 Note that the developer account associated with the skill is never charged for in-skill products.

-When you test your in-skill products with your development account, you can use the reset-isp-entitlement command to reset the status of an in-skill purchase.
-This command resets the provided product as follows:
+When you test your in-skill products with your development account, you can reset the status of an in-skill purchase.
+This resets the product as follows:

 Test consumable purchases when enabling and disabling the skill

 For consumable purchases, test that the user's inventory is retained when the user disables and re-enables the skill.
 When doing this test, make some consumable purchases and use the items so that the

 activeEntitlementCount (the total number of purchases) does not exactly correspond to the number of items the user still has.

 See Maintain the user inventory if the user disables and re-enables the skill for details about how the

 userId is retained for users who have made consumable purchases.

 AlexaSkillEvent.SkillDisabled event to perform cleanup when a user disables your skill, be sure test these conditions: